French art: 19th century

-The French Revolution and the Napoleonic wars brought great changes to the arts in France.
-The program of exaltation and myth making attendant to the Emperor Napoleon I of France was closely coordinated in the paintings of David, Gros and Guérin.
+The French Revolution and the Napoleonic Wars brought great changes to the arts in France.
+The program of exaltation and myth making attendant to the Emperor Napoleon was closely coordinated in the paintings of David, Gros and Guérin.
 Jean-Auguste-Dominique Ingres was the main figure of neoclassicism until the 1850s and a prominent teacher, giving priority to drawing over color.
 Meanwhile, Orientalism, Egyptian motifs, the tragic anti-hero, the wild landscape, the historical novel, and scenes from the Middle Ages and the Renaissance—all these elements of Romanticism—created a vibrant period that defies easy classification.
 The most important romantic painter of the period was Eugène Delacroix, who had a successful public career and was the main opponent of Ingres.
-Before him, Théodore Géricault opened the path to romanticism with his monumental Raft of the Medusa exposed at the 1819 Salon.
+Before him, Théodore Géricault opened the path to romanticism with his monumental Raft of the Medusa exposed at the Salon of 1819.
 Camille Corot tried to escape the conventional and idealized form of landscape painting influenced by classicism to be more realist and sensible to atmospheric variations at the same time.

 Romantic tendencies continued throughout the century, both idealized landscape painting and Realism have their seeds in Romanticism.
 The work of Gustave Courbet and the Barbizon school are logical developments from it, as is the late nineteenth century Symbolism of such painters as Gustave Moreau, the professor of Henri Matisse and Georges Rouault, as well as Odilon Redon.